 By January 2017, dispensaries were only allowed to sell recreational marijuana with an Oregon Liquor Control Commission license.

 In Oregon, you can possess a maximum of one ounce of marijuana.
 If you are a state resident, you can possess up to eight ounces in your home.
 Also, you can grow up to four plants.
 However, even residents cannot possess more than an ounce in public.

 In May 2004, Senate Bill 76 passed and legalized medical marijuana.
 In January 2018, HB 511 passed, which made recreational marijuana legal.
 It was a landmark moment because Vermont became the first state legislature to legalize recreational cannabis.

-Overall, adult residents of Vermont are now allowed possession of an ounce of cannabis, but they can only cultivate two plants.
-At present, there are no sales or revenue provisions, although the state hopes to create a plan soon.
+Recreational sales began in October 2022.
+Overall, Vermont’s adult residents are now allowed possession of an ounce of cannabis.
+Alas, they can only cultivate two plants.

 Washington was already one of the first states to legalize medicinal marijuana in 1998.
-Therefore, it wasn’t a shock when it was the first to legalize recreational cannabis on December 6, 2012, beating Colorado to the punch by four days!
+Therefore, it wasn’t a shock when it was the first to legalize recreational cannabis on December 6, 2012.
+It beat Colorado to the punch by four days!

-In the District of Columbia, weed lovers have been forced to fight a major battle.
-For example, medical marijuana was approved through Initiative 59 in 1998 but was not brought into law until 2009 due to various Congressional blockages.
+In the District of Columbia, cannabis lovers must fight a major battle.
+For example, medical marijuana was approved through Initiative 59 in 1998.
+However, it was not brought into law until 2009 due to various Congressional blockages.

 In 2014, D.C. voted to legalize recreational marijuana through Initiative 71.
-On this occasion, there were only 30 days of Congressional review before the law came into effect in February 2015.
+There were only 30 days of Congressional review on this occasion before the law came into effect in February 2015.

 It is unlikely that marijuana will become federally legal any time soon.
-As a result, it is necessary to chip away at the ludicrous laws, state by state.
-The next election is in 2020, but there is an excellent chance that a handful of states won’t wait until then.
+As a result, it is necessary to chip away at the existing laws, state by state.
+It certainly seems that the public is finished with the War on Drugs.
+Residents of Oregon voted to decriminalize all drugs in November 2020.